gbabohernest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5.Local variables: script that list all local, environment variables and functions.

 6.Local variable : create a new local variable

+7.Global variable : create a new global variable